Dog Travel Tips for Safe and Stress-Free Trips

 • Pack a supply of your dog’s usual food with you.
 A vacation is not the time to change up their diet!
 Check in advance if your dog’s food is available at your destination in case you need to restock.

-Dog Travel Essentials: Carriers, Medications and Feeding Tips
+Dog Travel Checklist: Carriers, Food and Medications

 • Carry recent photos of your dog.
 A recent photo will help identify your pet in case they get lost.